2018 Northwestern State Demons football team

 The 2018 Northwestern State Demons football team represented Northwestern State University as a member of the Southland Conference during the 2018 NCAA Division I FCS football season.
 Led by first-year head coach Brad Laird, the Demons compiled an overall record of 5–6 with a mark of 4–5 in conference play, tying for eighth place in the Southland.
 Northwestern State played home games at Harry Turpin Stadium in Natchitoches, Louisiana.

-Previous season

-They finished the season 4–7, 4–5 in Southland play to finish in a tie for sixth place.

-On November 17, it was announced that the contract of head coach Jay Thomas would not be renewed after the season.
-He finished at Northwestern State with a five-year record of 21–36.

 Preseason

-Preseason Poll
+Preseason poll

 On July 19, 2018, the Southland announced their preseason poll, with the Demons predicted to finish in eighth place.